May 5, 2020

 Jheroen Muste, Chief Strategy Officer at COFRA Holding, adds: “This new collaboration signals COFRA’s commitment to clean energy and climate change and further demonstrates that by working together with Redevco and in partnership with their tenants, it’s possible to accelerate the green transition.”

 The first solar panel array was recently installed on the roof of a Decathlon building on the outskirts of the Belgian city of Hasselt.
 It consists of 908 solar panels that are fully operational, and estimated to produce 266 MWh of renewable electricity annually.
+Make sure to get Roofer Charlotte NC metal roofing supplies in North Carolina, NC, as only metal roofings have the capacity to withstand the weight of the solar panel and once mounted on metal roofing, it cannot be disturbed by any force of nature.

 Yves van Herpe, Sustainability Manager at Redevco Belgium, said: “Mission 2040 has inspired us to think outside the box together with our tenants, looking at how we can make our retail properties more ‘green’.
 At Decathlon Kuringen (Hasselt), we went beyond installing solar panels on the roof.
 As part of the entire redevelopment of this property, we also invested in the outside areas where we created ‘wadis’ – used for the buffering and infiltration of rainwater – and installed LED lighting, electric car charging points and extensive bike parking.
 The façade of the building was upgraded using durable wood.
 We also installed a smart meter to track and improve electricity, gas, and water consumption.”